 Successful analytics rely significantly on the presence of a robust healthcare data warehouse (DWH).
 Before utilizing data, organizations need to ensure that it is present inside a centralized repository in an analysis-ready form.
 A healthcare DWH frees data from the various siloed sources and transactional systems across the enterprise, making it easily accessible.

-Once the data warehouse is populated with structured and cleansed data, it becomes easier for providers to analyze it through reports and dashboards.
+Therefore, once providers populate the data warehouse with structured and cleansed data, analyzing it through reports and dashboards becomes easier.

 Disease Severity Forecasts